joncamfield/joncamfield.com/index.md

     image_caption: ""
     alt: ""
     title: "Recent: Censorship and Centralization"
-    excerpt: "De-platforming gets thrown around as equivalent to censorship or getting kicked off of the Internet, but this is a dangerous and self-fulfilling lie.
-Beyond being demonstrably not true, we also cannot cede the digital public square to private corporations which do not, at their core, serve the public interest."
+    excerpt: "De-platforming gets thrown around as equivalent to censorship or getting kicked off of the Internet, but this is a dangerous and self-fulfilling lie."
     url: "/blog/2021.05/censorship-and-centralization.html"
     btn_label: "Read Blog"
     btn_class: "btn--warning"